 What are negotiation skills, and why are they important to employers?
-Negotiation within a work context is defined as the process of forging an agreement between two or more parties that is mutually acceptable.
+Within a work context, negotiation is defined as the process of forging an agreement between two or more parties—employees, employers, co-workers, outside parties, or some combination of these—that is mutually acceptable.
+Negotiating at work can also include dealing with complaints, settling disputes, and resolving grievances and conflicts.

 Negotiations usually involve some give-and-take or compromise between the parties.
-However, negotiated agreements do not necessarily involve both parties meeting in the middle because one of the parties might have more leverage than the other.
+However, negotiated agreements do not necessarily involve both parties meeting in the middle, because one side might have more leverage than the other.

 Negotiations might result in formal agreements (or contracts) or may yield a less formal understanding (as in a verbal agreement) of how to remedy a problem or determine a course of action.

-There are many different jobs where negotiation skills are valued including sales, management, marketing, customer service, real estate, and law.
-However, in general, being able to negotiate a solution is a predictor of workplace success.
+There are many different jobs where negotiation skills are valued, including sales, management, marketing, customer service, real estate, and law.
+All of these jobs involve consistent relational or business interactions that require strong negotiating skills.
+Regardless of the job, however, being able to negotiate a solution is often a predictor of workplace success.

 When you’re interviewing with a potential employer, be prepared to share examples of your negotiation skills if they are required for the job for which you’re being considered.
-This is especially important if “strong negotiation/mediation skills” is an item specifically listed under the “Requirements” section of the job advertisement to which you are applying.
+This is especially important if “strong negotiation and mediation skills” is an item specifically listed under the requirements section of the job advertisement.

 When you describe examples of how you’ve effectively used negotiation skills in the past, explain how you adhered to the four common steps in workplace negotiation by answering the following questions: